Ravaelles/Atlantis/README.md

 # How to install
 Atlantis is actively developed, but it's quite capable already.
 The latest stable version is in the `master` branch.
 In `develop` you will find latest changes, but they might not work as expected.

+* IMPORTANT: In order to use BWAPI you have to create player profile in StarCraft.
+Just run StarCraft, click Single Player, BroodWar and create profile with any name.
+If you skip this step you will get an error.
-* First install BWAPI in version 3.7.5 (link: https://github.com/bwapi/bwapi/releases/download/v3.7.5/BWAPI.3.7.5.7z)
+* First install BWAPI in version 4.1.2 (link: https://github.com/bwapi/bwapi/releases/download/v4.1.2/BWAPI_412_Setup.exe)
-* Make sure to read the readme absolutely carefully.
-The installation of BWAPI can be really hard thing.
+* Make sure to read the readme very carefully.
+The installation of BWAPI is a hard thing for beginners, so make sure you understand it.
-* At least take a quick look at tutorial here (http://sscaitournament.com/index.php?action=tutorial) to understand how the bridge between the game actually works and what it does
+* I suggest to take a quick look at the tutorial here (http://sscaitournament.com/index.php?action=tutorial) to understand how the bridge between the game actually works and what it does.
 * Checkout this repository and make a new project in either NetBeans or Eclipse, for more instructions see the tutorial above.
-For all the bugfixing, again, follow the tutorial.
+If you encounter any problem with the install, again, follow the tutorial.
 * If you've done everything correctly, you're free to go.
-The main class is of AtlantisTide is called Main.
-Atlantis is only a family of all products that will be built upon this framework.
+The main class is of Atlantis is called Main.
+Most of Atlantis classes and wrappers are prefixed with "A".

-* Atlantis is capable of auto-detecting the race it plays.
-If you want to change your race, modify this line "race = Protoss" in your bwapi.ini file.
+# Quick usage
+- Install Atlantis and open your preferred IDE.
+- (optional) Go to `atlantis/AtlantisConfig` class and edit our race and enemy race as Atlantis can play all three races.
+- Run the application and that's it, it will automatically run StarCraft and Chaoslauncher.
+- If you got any error it probably means you've screwed the BWAPI installation.
+- Use keys 1,2,3 to change painting mode level; more painting, slower it runs, but gives more information.
+- Use keys +/- to change the game speed.

 # Code structure